IreneMarin/FEND-project-4-optimization/README.md

   - Lines 517-518: optimized the for loop function with the new outside variables created.
   - Line 539: created 50 moving pizzas (200 is way too much).
   - Lines 542-544: put the optimized image of the pizza with its real size.
-- Optimizations in CSS: put will-change:transform;transform: translateZ(0); in the .mover class.
+- Optimizations in CSS: put will-change:transform;transform:translateZ(0);backface-visibility:hidden; in the .mover class.
 This way we will create diferent layouts for each pizza and the main layout will not be repainted every time we create a pizza.

 -----------------------------------------------